Revo1999/cds-vis/assignment1/README.md

-#### Nearest Neighbor Sci-kit learn
+### Nearest Neighbor Sci-kit learn
 ![Description](out/nearest_neighbor.png?raw=true)

 Unlike ```compareHist()```, nearest neigbor uses the spatial information in the image files.
 Using VGG16 the model leverage deep learning techniques used in preprocessing of pictures, this type of feature extraction helps the models "understand" the images that they are presented.
 Nearest neighbor looks for cosine similarity between the pictures.

 In the results of it's clear it picks up the colour of the flowers better.
-This could be due to the spatial information of the pictures which is picked up.
+This could be due to the spatial information of the pictures.
+As the colors typically is clustered.

-If the goal is to categorize flowers it's performing better.
-As mentioned earlier the dataset is comprised of 80 images per category, this means the images chosen is from a category ranging from 320 to 400.
+If the goal is to categorize flowers it's performing really well in this example.
+As mentioned earlier the dataset is comprised of 80 images per category, this means the image chosen (image 321) is from a category ranging from 320 to 400.
 This also means the 5 images with the lowest distance all fit this category.

 ##### Nearest Neighbor Sci-kit learn CSV [Access here!](https://github.com/Revo1999/cds-vis/blob/main/assignment1/out/nearest_neighbor_image_0321.jpg_results.csv)